 Things to do in Lucerne, Switzerland

 Lucerne, or Luzern in German, is a beautiful city in Central Switzerland.
-The city is located on Lake Lucerne and is surrounded by the Swiss Alps.
+The city is located on Lake Lucerne and surrounded by the Swiss Alps.
 It is not surprising that Lucerne is often included in any traveler’s choice and itinerary for when they visit Switzerland.
-Lucerne has a historic Old Town with beautiful frescoes on the buildings, medieval wooden bridges that cross the river Reuss, a wide selection of museums and attractions, the lake, and the accessibility to mountain peaks like Pilatus or Titlis.
+Lucerne has a historic Old Town with beautiful frescoes and medieval wooden bridges that cross the river Reuss.
+It also has a wide selection of museums and attractions, the lake, and the accessibility to mountain peaks like Pilatus or Titlis.

 In this article you will find our Top Things to do in Lucerne, and a suggestion on a hotel with an incredible view!

 Lucerne city highlights, the old town and the bridges

 Lucerne is not a big city and is easily explored by foot.
 There are two medieval wooden bridges not far from each other which are a must-see for any first-time visitor to the city.
 What is so special about the bridges, the Kapellbrücke and the Spreuerbrücke, is that on the inside they are decorated with painted panels describing Swiss and local history.

 Chapel Bridge and the Water Tower